Double machine learning to estimate the effects of multiple treatments and their interactions: Acknowledgments

-\begin{acks}[Acknowledgments] Bryan E. Shepherd is funded by R01AI093234 and R37AI093234.
-The Nigeria HIV study was funded by U01DK112271 and R01DK127912.
+This study is funded in part by U01DK112271 and R01DK127912 (Nigeria HIV study), R01AI093234 (B.E.S), and R37AI093234 (B.E.S and C.W.W).
 The findings and conclusions are those of the authors and do not necessarily represent the official position of the National Institutes of Health, the Department of Health and Human Services or the government of the United States of America.
-The authors would like to thank the participants from Nigeria HIV study for their involvement. \end{acks}
+The authors would like to thank the participants from Nigeria HIV study for their involvement.